Starship Troopers: The Roleplaying Game

 Starship Troopers: The Roleplaying Game is a tabletop role-playing game produced by Mongoose Publishing in 2005.
 The game is based upon the 1959 book Starship Troopers by Robert A. Heinlein, but it is mostly based on its adaptations, Starship Troopers (1997) and Starship Troopers 2 (2004), and the cartoon series (Roughnecks: Starship Troopers Chronicles); the game itself was published under license of Sony Pictures.
-While it is impossible to seamlessly merge all three different interpretations, this RPG does not pick one over the other, instead merging the three as best it can.
+While it is impossible to seamlessly merge all three different interpretations, this RPG does not pick one over the other, instead merging the three as best it could.

 There are two editions of the game; the original hardcover book, published in 2005; and a softcover pocket edition, published in 2006.

 Published supplements

-Mongoose Publishing have released the following supplements:
+Mongoose Publishing has released the following supplements: